barrucadu/barrucadu.co.uk/index.markdown

 I am Michael Walker, otherwise known online as barrucadu.
-I am currently a graduate of Computer Science from the University of York, due to start a Ph.D in the same in September.
-In the mean-time, I'm interning at [CoreFiling](http://www.corefiling.com/) and wondering what to do with my life.
+I am currently a Ph.D student in the Department of Computer Science at the University of York.

 My academic interests include functional programming, compilers, type systems, and operating systems.
 My non-academic interests include